 - Start with the petals.
 Use the stapler to secure the pattern pieces onto 2 sheets of yellow card.

 - Cut out 2 each of both the small and the large petal rounds.

 - Alternatively you may like to use white card and paint the petals yellow with acrylic or watercolour paint.
 Note – I also tried painting some with a paste of turmeric and water.
 I sealed this with a layer of hairspray.
 It had a lovely rich texture.

 - Create the petal rounds.
 Place some glue on the tab on each round, and secure underneath the adjoining petal.

-- Glue together both of the small petal rounds and both of the large petal rounds, alternating the petals.
+- Carefully glue together both of the small petal rounds and both of the large petal rounds, alternating the petals.